MarcoGeldmacher/freightorder/Segtion 04 Prepare code to  consump event from S4HANA Cloud/README.md

 DATA ls_business_data TYPE STRUCTURE FOR HIERARCHY Z_BusinessPartner_Created_v1.
   ls_business_data = io_event->get_business_data( ).
 ```
-You need to adjust the code as the following in your method. pLease don't just copy and paste.
+You need to adjust the code as the following in your method.
+Pease don't just copy and paste.

 ```
    DATA ls_business_data TYPE STRUCTURE FOR HIERARCHY Z_FreightOrder_Created_v1_568B. //this line maybe deifferent .